 5.1.8 Amend Residential Growth Management Program Ordinance: Municipal growth initiatives that limit the number of new units that may be constructed each year have been found in conflict with State law if they affect the jurisdiction's ability to meet its Regional Housing Needs Allocation (RHNA).
 If the City experiences a significant increase in its rate of development, and it appears that the trigger will be met, it will amend the Residential Growth Management Program Ordinance to exempt income-restricted housing needed to meet RHNA.
+If the Ordinance is amended, the City will consider and address any undue constraints on housing cost and supply and approval certainty and timing.
 However, at the current rate of development, the need for this revision appears unlikely.